iMiebaka/lendigo_task/README.md

 ### Executing The project

-Now lets bring this project to live, You need three command window to execute this project
+To run this project to live, You need three command window to execute this project
 - One for the flask app
 - Another to start Celery
 - Last window for Run the API call every 5 minutes